Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Painlev e analysis of the Chazy equations

+for some polynomial $K_{\rm L}$ whose coefficients are given by the $y_i$.
+We assume the following ansatz for the linearized solution:

 This ansatz supposes that the linearized equation also has a Frobenius series solution.
-For a linear differential equation of order $n$, the Frobenius analysis tells us that the series is a solution if the coefficient of $(\tau-\tau_0)^{i-a-n}$ vanishes for each $i$.
+For a~linear differential equation of order~$n$, the Frobenius analysis tells us that the series is a~solution if the coefficient of $(\tau-\tau_0)^{i-a-n}$ vanishes for each~$i$.
 This condition gives a recursion relation, which determines $w_i$ in terms of $w_j$ with $j<i$, and the parameters appearing in the linear differential equation.
 We write this equation as

 Let $r_1\leq r_2\leq\cdots \leq r_n$ be roots of the polynomial $P(i)$; then we can determine $w_i$ in terms of $w_j$ (with $j<i$) as long as $i \neq r_1$.
-When $i=r_1$ then we have $P(i)=0$ and we end up with a condition $f(\tau_0, a, y_k, w_1, \cdots, w_{i-a})=0$.
+When $i=r_1$ then we have $P(i)=0$ and we end up with a condition $f(\tau_0, a, y_k, w_1, \dots, w_{i-a})=0$.
 If this condition is satisfied then $w_{r_1}$ is indeterminate and the linearized equation is said to pass the Painlev\'e test.
-If, however, $f(\tau_0, a, y_k, w_1, \cdots, w_{i-a})\not=0$ then we have a logarithmic branch; in this case we say that the linearized equation does not possess the Painlev\'e property.
+If, however, $f(\tau_0, a, y_k, w_1, \dots, w_{i-a})\not=0$ then we have a logarithmic branch; in this case we say that the linearized equation does not possess the Painlev\'e property.

-If the linearized equation passes the Painlev\'e test at $i=r_1$, we continue the test for $i=r_k$ for $k=\{2,\cdots , n\}$.
+If the linearized equation passes the Painlev\'e test at $i=r_1$, we continue the test for $i=r_k$ for $k=\{2,\dots , n\}$.
 The linearized equation is said to possesses the Painlev\'e property if and only if it passes the Painlev\'e test at each root of $P(i)$.
-These criteria are collectively known as the Ablowitz-Ramani-Segur (ARS) stability conditions \cite{Ablowitz:1980ca}.
-If the linearized equation satisfies the ARS stability conditions then we say that the original non-linear equation possesses the Painlev\'e property.
+These criteria are collectively known as the Ablowitz--Ramani--Segur (ARS) stability conditions~\cite{Ablowitz:1980ca}.
+If the linearized equation satisfies the ARS stability conditions then we say that the original nonlinear equation possesses the Painlev\'e property.